Aromatherapy History and Its Healing Evolution: A Journey from Creation to Modern Discovery

 2. Biblical and Ancient Jewish Use of Essential Oils (2000 BCE – 500 BCE)

-• The Book of Exodus (30:22-25) provides the divine formula for anointing oil, which combines myrrh, cinnamon, cassia, and olive oil for the purpose of consecrating priests and kings.
+• The Book of Exodus (30:22–25) provides the divine formula for anointing oil, which combines myrrh, cinnamon, cassia, and olive oil to consecrate priests and kings.

 3. The Influence of Egyptian and Mesopotamian Civilizations (3000 BCE – 1000 BCE)